 It's like perfect.

-We're celebrating independence tomorrow, is the big day.
+We're celebrating independence tomorrow is the big day.

-And also coming up this hour, Tyler Merritt, you've probably heard of nine-line apparel.
+And also coming up this hour, Tyler Merritt, you've probably heard of Nine Line Apparel.

-You know, we're gonna talk about it.
+You know, we're going to talk about it.

 And I want to hear from you as well.

-So make sure you call 1-800-941 Sean during the break.
+Make sure you call 1-800-941-Sean during the break.

 In the meantime, I wanted to talk to all of you about, you know, we've been hearing a lot about socialism.

-And when I started thinking about what we're celebrating tomorrow, really does kind of tie into socialism, but really, if you think about why we're celebrating this this holiday, it's because we wanted to get away from tyrannical rule.
+But really, if you think about why we're celebrating this holiday, it's because we wanted to get away from tyrannical rule.

 And it's been really curious and terrifying.

-Actually, I'm very terrified to look at just how far the left, the Democrat Party Is willing to move.
+Actually, I'm very terrified to look at just how far the left, the Democrat Party, is willing to move.

 If you watch the debates, all you heard was radical policies, radical candidates talking about socialism.